 On the other hand, adding phrases like ‘entrée,’ dinner or platter, usually means that the main ingredient only makes up 25% of that food.
 Furthermore, if the product only mentions the use of certain flavors, then those flavors will probably make up a very miniscule amount of the overall food and only enough to be noticeable in taste.

 What most people don’t realize is that ingredients are actually listed according to their weight.
 Hence, you’ll find meat protein at the top of dog foods due to their high moisture content which makes it heavier in weight.
 Regardless of their nutritional superiority to the beef, for example, the other ingredients will be written below the meat protein because they weigh less.

 Know Your By-products

-A lot of dog food manufacturers use animal by-products like the organs that are discarded by animal meat eaters.
-This does not include things like hooves, hair and horns, so be sure to purchase from a brand whose integrity and reputation can be trusted.
+A lot of manufacturers of dog foods use animal by-products, like the organs that are discarded by animal meat eaters.
+This does not include things like hooves, hair and horns, so make sure to purchase from a brand whose integrity and reputation can be trusted.

 Study the Brand